 The ecosystem is growing fast:

-- Official MCP Registry — The canonical source, backed by Anthropic and GitHub
+• Official MCP Registry — The canonical source, now governed by the Agentic AI Foundation

-- PulseMCP — The largest community directory with 9,000+ servers listed
+• PulseMCP — The largest community directory with 11,170+ curated servers (and growing daily)

-- npm / PyPI — Many servers are published as packages (
+• npm / PyPI — Many servers are published as packages (@modelcontextprotocol/server-* on npm)

 Not all servers are equal.
 Some are well-maintained reference implementations, others are weekend projects that haven’t been updated in months.
 This is one reason ChatForest exists — to help you figure out which ones are actually worth installing.